LF-digitala-kanaler/LFDS/content/components/web/navigations/tabs.md

       \

-      Changing a tab should affect everything below it within the containe or page and nothing above it.
+      Changing a tab should affect everything below it within the container or page and nothing above it.

       ### Variations